d3/d3-shape/README.md

 <a name="line_x" href="#line_x">#</a> <i>line</i>.<b>x</b>([<i>x</i>])

-If *x* is specified, sets the *x*-value accessor to the specified function or number and returns this line generator.
-If *x* is not specified, returns the current *x* accessor, which defaults to:
+If *x* is specified, sets the x accessor to the specified function or number and returns this line generator.
+If *x* is not specified, returns the current x accessor, which defaults to:

 ```js
 function x(d) {